 Habitat: Canada Lily is found in moist woods, wet meadows, stream sides, marshes, and open areas such as roadsides where there is moisture.
-Found in the Upland Garden on Prairie Path.
+It is found in the Upland Garden set back but visible from Prairie Path.
 Full sun is best for flowering.
 It grows from a yellowish rhizomatous flattened bulb than forms scales annually at the end of a creeping stolon.
 The creeping stolons allow vegetative reproduction.
 Seeds will germinate the following spring but growth the first year is entirely below ground.
-Flower coloration can vary from local to local as can the length of the leaves which can be from 2 to 10 x longer than wide.
+Flower coloration can vary from locale to locale as can the length of the leaves which can be from 2 to 10 x longer than wide.

-Varieties: Over the years several botanists have defined several varieties based on flower color, leaf size, etc., particulary var. editorum and var. rubrum.
-Flora of North America states "Field observations do not strongly support infraspecific splitting of Lilium canadense."
+Varieties: Over the years several botanists have defined several varieties based on flower color, leaf size, etc., particularly var. editorum and var. rubrum.
+Flora of North America (Ref. #W7) states "Field observations do not strongly support infraspecific splitting of Lilium canadense."